1933 El Monte berry strike: Connection to local alien land laws

-Cause of the strike
+Cause and development

-Strikers initially demanded a raise to 25 cents per hour, which was promptly rejected by Japanese American farmers.
+Wages were constantly shifting and the work was insecure, with worker's wages not being guaranteed weekly or even daily.
+Workers were paid per crate of berries, depending on the kind of berries picked.
+Strikers, initially, demanded a raise to a consistent 35 cents per hour (the workday was usually 10–12 hours), which was promptly rejected by Japanese American farmers.
 The Japanese countered with an offer of 20 cents per hour, but that was also rejected by the strikers.
+Hourly wages prior to the strike were disputed: the Los Angeles Chamber of Commerce placed estimates as high as 25 cents per hour, while workers argued the average was 15 cents and that 9 cents per hour wages were not unusual.

 With no workers to pick fruit during a critical harvest season, Japanese farmers looked for support from organizations within the Japanese community to help pick berries.
 Children were excused from school to help while friends and relatives came from around Southern California to aid in the harvest.

 The El Monte Chamber of Commerce had a vested interest in keeping Mexican workers non-unionized and used tactics such as red-baiting to turn public opinion against the strikers.

-The month-long strike ended on July 6, 1933, with field workers declaring victory even if they were no better off than they were before the strike with a slight wage raise.
-Berry season had come to an end when the strike was lifted and so berry farmers saw no need to make concessions.
+The month-long strike ended on July 6, 1933, with field workers winning a pyrrhic victory: the workers won an increased daily wage of $1.50 a day, but on July 10 the Bureau of Industrial Relations declared that the agreement was only binding on the vegetable farms on the coast, and did not apply to the berry farms in the valley.
+The Japanese Chamber of Commerce, with the support of the white community, recommended that further participants in Mexican labor strikes be deported, and an entire growing season had been lost with families earning no wages.

 Historical significance

 Japanese American farmers in El Monte essentially "won" the strike, but only because their interests overlapped with those of white landowners.
 Furthermore, the defeat of the strikers was part of a larger anti-union campaign.

 The dismal outcome from the strike for agricultural workers resulted in the CAWIU essentially being extinguished by 1934.
-Japanese farmers would go on to play a similar middleman role in the Venice Celery Strike in 1936 and in the rise of the Nisei Farmers League in the 1970s.
+Japanese farmers would go on to play a similar middleman role in the Venice celery strike in 1936 and in the rise of the Nisei Farmers League in the 1970s.